FindingFutures/Kallefoto/README.md

 All assets in the repo is copyrighted, and usage without permission is not allowed.
 Please contact Finding Futures or Kallefoto if you have any questions.

 Code is free to use, as long as credit is given to Finding Futures, and has at least one link on the index page, back to Finding Futures website (https://findingfutures.eu).
-You are responsible for making sure that there is no copyright or patent infringement occuring in you application.
+You are responsible for making sure that there is no copyright, trademar, or/and patent infringement occuring in you application.

 ## Tools Used